 Freight transport is a vital component of Ventura County's economy.
+The agricultural industry, manufacturing, wholesale trade, and transportation and warehousing industries generate approximately 1/3 of the County's economic output.
 In 2019, agriculture employed 26,125 persons, manufacturing employed 28,330 persons, and transportation and warehousing employed 6,116 persons in the County.
-6
+4